 I love kiwis and could easily eat them every day.
-Of all the chia pudding combinations I make during the week, this one is probably my favorite.
+Of all the chia pudding combinations I rotate through during the week, this kiwi matcha version is probably my favorite.
+It's zesty and bright, similar to my lemon chia pudding, but the matcha adds a subtle earthy note that grounds all that citrusy tang in a really satisfying way.

-If you’re new to chia pudding, you can also check out my guide on how to make chia seed pudding for the basic ratio and method.
+The whole thing comes together in about 10 minutes — blend, stir, refrigerate.
+If you're new to chia pudding, my guide on how to make chia seed pudding covers the basic ratio and method.

 Kiwi Chia Pudding Ingredients

 - Fresh Kiwi Fruit: Use two ripe kiwis for a vitamin C kick.
+Ripe kiwi is sweeter and blends more smoothly.
+Look for ones that give slightly when pressed.
 This fruit is also rich in Vitamin E and K, with an impressive nutrient profile.
 Plus, they add a natural sweetness to the pudding.

-- Lime juice: Complements the kiwi fruits and mellows down the earthy flavors of matcha.
+- Lime juice: Freshly squeezed from one lime.
+It complements the kiwi beautifully and mellows the earthy edge of the matcha.

 How to Make It

-Step One (Picture 1 above) - Add the kiwis, milk, matcha powder, honey, and lime juice to a blender.
-Blend until smooth.
+- Blend the base: Add the peeled kiwis, nut milk, matcha powder, honey, and lime juice to a blender.
+Blend until completely smooth and bright green.

-Note: You can also meal prep a batch of chia pudding and stir it into the kiwi mixture to adjust the consistency instantly to your desired thickness.
+Meal prep note: You can also make a plain batch of chia pudding separately and stir it into the kiwi mixture when you're ready to eat.
+This lets you control the consistency on the spot.

 Variations & Substitutions